 Badminton is one of the most popular outdoor sports worldwide which is played by using rackets and hitting shuttlecock with rackets across a net.
 The play of Badminton is widely popular in Asia and Europe.
 It can be played in singles as well as doubles i.e. by two players or four players.

 How to Play Badminton

 The basic badminton rules and regulations given here are based on official rules set by BWF.
-Of course, if you are playing a non professional game you can make necessary changes.
-Since this is more of an indoor game, you’d require certain set up.

 - Court for doubles: 6.1 meters width, 13.4 meters length

 However, the serve-length dimension of the doubles court is shorter than that of singles.
 The service courts are clearly marked by a dividing center line at a distance of 1.98 meters away from the net.
 In doubles, the service line is at 0.76 meters away from the back boundary.